What is Lean Six Sigma Yellow Belt?

 The CSSYB examination is a one-part, 75-question, two-hour exam and is offered in English only.

-The Yellow Belt certification provides an overview of the Six Sigma techniques and its metrics and basic methodologies for improvement.
-A Yellow Belt Certified individual is expected to know how to integrate the methodologies of Six Sigma to improve transactional systems and production for meeting of organization objectives and customer expectations better.
+A Yellow Belt professional is expected to know how to integrate the methodologies of Six Sigma to improve transactional systems and production for meeting of organization objectives and customer expectations better.

 For a project, Yellow Belts participate as core team members.
 They often have the responsibility of running small process improvement projects with the use of PDCA.
 With the help of PDCA, a Yellow Belt can identify a process that could benefit improvement.
 These small projects can get escalated to the level of Black Belt or Green Belt, where the use of DMAIC methodology is done for maximizing cost savings with the use of Statistical Process Control.

-The training for Six Sigma Yellow Belt introduces the basic tools of Six Sigma and process management.
+Preparation for Six Sigma Yellow Belt introduces the basic tools of Six Sigma and process management.
 This provides candidates with a better knowledge of processes, allowing them to provide the necessary assistance to achieve the overall objectives of the organization.
-In a Six Sigma Organization, employees who take Yellow Belt Training courses are considered as support staff.
 They get an overview of the methodology, allowing them to be aligned with the intentions and goals of the company.
 They have sufficient knowledge to assist Black and Green Belts with their projects.

 A lot of people wish to get certified at the highest level, which is why they directly skip to the Black Belt.
-While this approach isn’t necessarily wrong, earning a Yellow Belt certification has its benefits that include:
+While this approach is not necessarily wrong, earning a Yellow Belt has its benefits that include:

-For getting Black Belt certification, it is important to understand the Green belt and Yellow belt roles as well.
-Being certified with Six Sigma Yellow Belt is an indication that you know what the job is all about.
-The certification exam is particularly aimed at the Yellow Belt level.
+For getting Black Belt, it is important to understand the Green belt and Yellow belt roles as well.
+The exam is particularly aimed at the Yellow Belt level.
 It will provide you with an overview of the specific tasks performed by Yellow Belts for a project.
 They do not have the statistical abilities of a Green Belt, so it is not expected of them to perform such tasks.
 However, yellow belts do understand the basic Six Sigma principles such as y=f(x), Process Variances, DMADV variation, ISO, Needs Analysis, and more.

-It is not necessary to have a high-level certification in Six Sigma.
-With a Six Sigma Yellow Belt certification, you show your employers that you are dedicated towards the DMAIC process and have earned the certification to ensure quality.
+It is not necessary to have a high-level credential in Six Sigma.
+With a Six Sigma Yellow Belt on your resume, you show your employers that you are dedicated towards the DMAIC process and have passed the exam to ensure quality.
 Employers are always looking for employees to know how to minimize wastage and save money.
-Even having your certification listed on LinkedIn will earn you more visibility as it allows employers to search for people with the traits they need.
+Even having your Six Sigma belts listed on LinkedIn will earn you more visibility as it allows employers to search for people with the traits they need.

-Of course, apart from the above-mentioned benefits, there are other reasons to get certified as well.
+Of course, apart from the above-mentioned benefits, there are other reasons to get it as well.
 One great reason is that you get to learn something new and develop your skills to a great extent.
-Regardless, the Yellow Belt certification is beneficial for yourself and your organization.
+Regardless, having the Yellow Belt is beneficial for yourself and your organization.

-Here is the exam format for Six Sigma Yellow Belt Certification Exam:
+Here is the exam format for Six Sigma Yellow Belt: